BaskaKlim/Statistical-Thinking-in-Python-Part-1/README.md

 **Instructions**
 1. Label the axes.
 Don't forget that you should always include units in your axis labels.
 Your y-axis label is just 'count'.
 Your x-axis label is 'petal length (cm)'.
 The units are essential!
 2. Display the plot constructed in the above steps using plt.show().

+## Adjusting the number of bins in a histogram
+The histogram you just made had ten bins.
+This is the default of **matplotlib**.
+The "square root rule" is a commonly-used rule of thumb for choosing number of bins: choose the number of bins to be the square root of the number of samples.
+Plot the histogram of Iris versicolor petal lengths again, this time using the square root rule for the number of bins.
+You specify the number of bins using the bins keyword argument of **plt.hist()**.

+The plotting utilities are already imported and the seaborn defaults already set.
+The variable you defined in the last exercise, **versicolor_petal_length**, is already in your namespace.

+**Instructions**

+1. Import numpy as np.
+This gives access to the square root function, np.sqrt().
+2. Determine how many data points you have using len().
+3. Compute the number of bins using the square root rule.
+4. Convert the number of bins to an integer using the built in int() function.
+5. Generate the histogram and make sure to use the bins keyword argument.
+6. Hit 'Submit Answer' to plot the figure and see the fruit of your labors!